Isael-Alves/test-Ilumeo/README.md

 1. Clone this repository
 2. rodar o comando "docker compose up"

+user with the code '2xsso9' is created.
+Use this code to login.

 ## How to run for development

 1. Clone this repository